Trump blasts Mueller probe as ‘attack on our country’

 - Fox News host: Graphic on trustworthiness was posted at wrong point of show

-Instead, Trump opened with an unprompted four-minute critique of Mueller’s investigation.
-“I just heard that they broke into the office of one of my personal attorneys, a good man,” Trump began, referring to the agents who had obtained search warrants from a federal judge.
+Instead, with reporters in the room and cameras rolling, Trump opened the meeting with an unprompted four-minute critique of Mueller’s investigation.
+“I just heard that they broke into the office of one of my personal attorneys, a good man,” Trump began, referring to agents who had obtained search warrants from a federal judge.

-The raid on Cohen’s office was conducted by the U.S. Attorney’s office in Manhattan and was based at least partly on a referral from special counsel Robert Mueller, according to Cohen’s lawyer, Stephen Ryan.
-Cohen has been an ardent defender in Trump’s business, personal and political affairs for more than a decade.
+The raid on Cohen’s office was conducted by the U.S. Attorney’s office in Manhattan and was based at least partly on a referral from Mueller, according to Cohen’s lawyer, Stephen Ryan.

-Trump blasted the Mueller team as “the most conflicted group of people I’ve ever seen,” labeling most of them as Democrats and saying the few Republicans had worked for President Barack Obama.
+Trump blasted the Mueller team as “the most conflicted group of people I’ve ever seen,” labeling most of them Democrats and saying the few Republicans had worked for President Barack Obama.

 “They’re not looking at the other side,” he complained, referencing the long investigation into former Secretary of State Hillary Clinton’s use of a private email server.
 “They’re not looking at the Hillary Clinton horrible things that she did and all of the crimes that she committed.”